-In accordance with the underlying interest rate swap agreement, the Company could be declared in default on its interest rate swap obligations if repayment of the underlying indebtedness (i.e. - the Company's term loan) is accelerated by the lender due to the Company's default on such indebtedness.
+In accordance with the underlying interest rate swap agreements, the Company could be declared in default on its interest rate swap obligations if repayment of the underlying indebtedness (i.e., the Company's term loan) is accelerated by the lender due to the Company's default on such indebtedness.

-If the Company had breached any of the provisions in the underlying agreement at December 31, 2016, it could have been required to post full collateral or settle its obligations under the interest rate swap agreement.
-However, as of December 31, 2016, the Company had not breached any of these provisions or posted any collateral related to the underlying interest rate swap agreement.
-Further, as of December 31, 2016, the interest rate swap is in a net asset position and therefore the Company would hold no obligation upon default.
+If the Company had breached any of the provisions in the underlying agreements at December 30, 2017, it could have been required to post full collateral or settle its obligations under the Company's interest rate swap agreements.
+However, as of December 30, 2017, the Company had not breached any of these provisions or posted any collateral related to the underlying interest rate swap agreements.
+Further, as of December 30, 2017, the net balance of each of the Company's interest rate swaps were in a net asset position and therefore the Company would have no obligation upon default.